halyph/old-octopress-blog/source/_posts/2015-02-13-maven-flow-for-simple-app-creation.markdown

 ## Summary
 Here was shown that using such tool as Maven you can be productive and "agile" (use [Gradle](http://gradle.org) if you'd like to be in trend):

 - generate project skeleton from scratch
 - open it in IDE without ceremony
 - call the app via Maven plugin
 - call it as plain CLI application, but with small ceremony (need to run *dependency:copy-dependencies*)
 - package the app for further distribution

-Yes, it's not a sample write-one Java "script", but it's flexible enough to feel like it is.
+Yes, it's not a simple *write-one* Java "script", but it's flexible enough to feel like it is.

 ## References
-- [Do We Need Java for Everything?]
+- [Do We Need Java for Everything?][prev_post]
 - [A better java shell script wrapper]
 - [Exec Maven Plugin]
 - [Maven Application Assembler Plugin]